Physical Science (Meteorology)

 Repeats available for credit: 0

 Covers characteristics of our atmosphere, air pressure and winds, atmospheric moisture, large air masses, violent storms, forecasting, the effect of oceans on weather, and climates.
 Includes weekly lab.
-Prerequisites: WR 115, RD 115 and MTH 65 or equivalent placement test scores.
+Prerequisite: MTH 65 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Use an understanding of atmospheric processes to explain the practice of weather prediction.

 - Use an understanding of atmospheric structure and global circulation to explain the different climates found on Earth.